DecisionsDev/decisions-on-kafka/Readme.md

 1. N Client applications act as kafka Producer and send their payload to the topic named Requests.

-2. M Business Applications implementing ODM which act as a Kafka consumer and execute the payload.
+2. M Decision Services implementing ODM which act as a Kafka consumer and execute the payload.

 3. After executing the payload against the ruleset, the Bussiness Applications act as a Kafka producer and put the json result in the topic named Replies.